johneatmon/www/src/pages/work/querus.md

 .small-caps { font-feature-settings: "smcp" on; }
 ```

 Other than these typographic nuances, development in Astro &mdash; as always &mdash; was a pleasure.
-Deploying to Cloudflare Pages is not quite as ergonomic as Netlify, but it's still a relatively easy CI/CD system.
+Deploying to Cloudflare Pages &mdash; like most jamstack CI/CD solutions &mdash; was a breeze.

 ## Tech Stack